TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 For my second milestone, I elected to program the line sensor, ultrasonic, and object sensors.
 Given the application of these sensors, the robotic car is now able to navigate its environment autonomously.
 The new sensors allow the car to function by helping the car to detect objects, thus allowing it to manuver around obstacles.
 Some issues I have run ito when attatching and programming the sensors were: incorrect use of digitalWrite and analogWrite, poor sensor sensetivity, and failing to state integers in void setup.
 Through a dedicated week, I was able to work through these challenges and was eventually able to get my car to maneuver its environment by itself.
 As stated in the previous milestone, I also faced the challenge of having imbalanced motors, I was able to fix this through adjusting the speed of the individual motors.
 Next, for my third milestone, I plan to adjust the sensors and coding so the car is able to move smoothly.
 I also plan to program an initiation button to make the process of turning the car on an off more efficiant.

-(figure 1k)-Drive base with added obbstacle detectors
+f(1k)-Drive base with added obbstacle detectors

 ![Screenshot 2024-07-19 at 11 44 05 AM Small](https://github.com/user-attachments/assets/38f0890d-c031-4ebc-8b3e-028dd5b39691)